starting with Home Assistant

 You don’t much use a keyboard and monitor with the Raspberry Pi but if you do you’ll see a black and white world running behind the scenes.
-Don’t be alarmed by this command line interface.
-It’s purpose is not well advertised but knowing that this exists can be a life saver.
+Don’t be alarmed by this command line interface (‘CLI’).
+Its purpose is not well advertised but knowing that this exists can be a life saver.
 If like me you got to it because you thought your Home Assistant was broken, here’s what to do.

-- Consider that you might be unable to access your Home Assistant for some other reason.
-It might not be broken – you might be using a wrong URL or your Home Assistant might be so busy it doesn’t respond as normal.
+- First consider that you might be unable to access your Home Assistant for some other reason and it might not be broken!
+You might be using a wrong URL or your Home Assistant might be so busy it doesn’t respond as normal.

 - In the CLI you press ENTER to gain attention and then enter the word ‘root’.
 You then see a Hass.os graphic and the screen will show some commands you can use.
 Type help for a list of commands

 - Type homeassistant for a list of what you can do with home assistant including restore a backup of the configuration.
-Try homeassistant check OR homeassistant restart
+But first try homeassistant check OR homeassistant restart.

 - Try these shortcuts: ha check – ha stop – ha restart